 ... the team has a Product Backlog or Sprint Backlog in hand.
 The team uses effort estimates, both for Product Backlog Items (PBIs) and tasks (or other Sprint Backlog Items), to forecast, plan, and schedule work and deliveries.
-The Development Team is a Self-Managing Team.
+The Development Team manages itself as an Autonomous Team.

 ✥ ✥ ✥

 The team should ground its estimates in reality rather than assumptions or wishful thinking.

 Sometimes when new work comes in, a caring manager may want to protect the team from the work of estimating it, and may take the initiative to estimate it themselves.
 It will take the team some energy to undo a standing estimate, particularly if a manager, the Product Owner, or someone else in authority or with power over the team, imposes the estimate on the team.

 Development efforts tend to rely on experienced people and experts to do estimation.
 But maybe the people who are going to do the work are less experienced, or the team has forgot to involve an important area (as for example, test) in the estimates.

 A team might not feel responsible for the backlog when others determine the estimates.
 If the expert is within the team, a hierarchy might emerge and the team as a whole will not take ownership of the estimates.

 Let the people who are committed to do the actual work do the estimation.
 In the Scrum sense it is pigs that estimate — not chickens (, p.
 31; , p.
 51; and , p.
 123).